Palace of Queluz: Sala das Mangas

 The Sala das Mangas (the only room in the state apartments to survive the 1934 fire intact) is a long gallery lined with tiled wall panels.
 The gallery leads to the enfilade of state rooms, all of which have been fully restored.
 The formal rooms of the palace consist of three large halls: The Sala dos Embaixadores, The Music Room, and the Ball Room.
 Other smaller rooms include the Gun Room (where hunting parties would assemble), which is a frescoed salon, painted with trees and foliage by Pillement.

 The Music Room

 The Music Room, which follows the Sala dos Embaixadores, is decorated with gilded and painted wood and was redesigned in 1768.
 The ceiling inset with painted cartouches is notable for the intricate, ribbed scheme of its design, similar to that of the vestibule at Caserta.
 The Music Room is decorated in a more neoclassical style than the other state rooms, reflecting its redesign in the period following the Baroque-Rococo in the final half of the 18th century.
 This room was the setting for the large concerts for which the palace was famous.
-The room still contains the Empire grand piano, decorated with gilt appliques.
+The room still contains the Empire style grand piano, decorated with gilt appliqués.
 Above the piano, hangs a portrait of Maria I. As in many other rooms of the palace, the Music Room is lit by large crystal chandeliers.